Blue Theme Orange Theme Green Theme Red Theme

 Mixed Arrays

 Mixed arrays are a combination of multi-dimension arrays and jagged arrays.
 The mixed arrays type is removed from .NET 4.0.
-I have not really seen any use of mixed arrays.
+I have not seen any use of mixed arrays.
 You can do anything you want with the help of multi-dimensional and jagged arrays.

 A Simple Example